prociow/sensorberg-dev.github.io/ios.md

 }
 ```

-You can find your API key on the [Beacon Managerment Platform](https://manage.sensorberg.com) in the "Apps" section.
+You can find your API key on the [Beacon Managerment Platform](https://manage.sensorberg.com/#/applications).

 The Sensorberg SDK uses an [event bus](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) for events dispatching.
 During setup, you pass the class instance that will receive the events as the `delegate`.